 Taxpayers who have a geothermal heat pump installed on their residence on or after January 1, 2019, can now apply for the Geothermal Heat Pump Tax Credit with the Department of Revenue.
 Deadline to submit an application is May 1 following the year of installation.
 Taxpayers must first apply for a tax credit award with the Department before claiming a Geothermal Heat Pump Tax Credit for tax year 2019 and later; claims made on the IA 1040 without an award will be denied.

 The credit is only allowed on residential properties located in Iowa.
 To qualify for the Geothermal Heat Pump Tax Credit, the resident of the home where the heat pump is installed must be the applicant.
 The credit is equal to 20% of the federal residential energy efficient property tax credit allowed for geothermal heat pumps provided in section 25D(a)(5) of the Internal Revenue Code.

 Tax credits are awarded on a first-come, first-served basis.
 Completing the application does not guarantee that you will be awarded a Geothermal Heat Pump Tax Credit.
 Tax credit availability and application approvals are contingent upon availability of the tax credits in that particular tax year.
-Once awarded Geothermal Heat Pump Tax Credits reach the maximum amount of tax credit awards ($1 million in 2019), the Department will establish a waitlist, also on a first-come, first-served basis.
+Once awarded Geothermal Heat Pump Tax Credits reach the maximum amount of tax credit awards ($1,563,638 in 2021), the Department will establish a waitlist, also on a first-come, first-served basis.
 An application on the waitlist, as described above, shall not constitute a promise binding the state.